 Where are former JRC students living?
-Ten (23%) were living independently.
-Seventeen (39%) were living with their family.
-Sixteen (36%) were in supervised residential situations such as group homes that either the parents or the former student considered to be less restrictive than living at JRC.
-One individual (2%) was in jail.
+Fourteen (20%) were living independently.
+Twenty-one (30%) were living with their family.
+Twenty-eight (40%) were in supervised residential situations such as group homes that either the parents or the former student considered to be less restrictive than living at JRC.
+Four individuals (6%) were in jail.
+Two individuals (3%) were living at homeless shelters.